 He says intensive follow-ups have been the key.
 “Music is probably the last thing on a restaurants priority list, so sometimes it takes ten classy and nonabrasive calls or emails to get someone to take notice.
 Plus, most restaurants and private events require you to provide your own sound.
 I have a PA system that works for anything as small as a house reception to a large venue.”

 He released his debut acoustic EP Lenny Morris Music in November 2010.
 His band Lenny Morris and the Native Tongue (aka TNT) debuted March 12, 2011, at IndieFest 7, held at the NTC Promenade at Liberty Station.
-Guitarist Patrick Romero and drummer Carlos Ortiz are no longer with the band.

 “I think there’s kind of an ‘indie’ attitude that limits people.
 I’ve been criticized simply because I make good money playing music for private events and restaurants.
 But I’m able to comfortably pay my bills.
 I don’t think a lot of people have the patience for the business side.
 Most musicians just want to play music.”

 In late 2011, Morris began recording a sophomore album No Secret, as well as launching a Johnny Cash and June Carter tribute project.
 He launched a Kickstarter campaign to raise funds for recording it.
-“I’ve set my goal at $7,500...anything helps, as small as $1.00.
-I have great rewards for all my backers, based off of your level of pledge.
-You will only be charged on December 11 if I reach my goal.”

 In early 2012, Morris told the Reader “Jolt ‘N’ Joe’s downtown cancelled all entertainment, which included every band night and a comedy night.”
-The move ends his residency at that venue every other Wednesday, inspiring the launch of a new free weekly Saturday night event at downtown’s Hard Rock Cafe.
-Lenny Morris and Friends debuedt February 4, 2012, with local acoustic guitarist/songwriter Ben Varela and pianist John Intrabartolo.
+The move ended his residency at that venue every other Wednesday, inspiring the launch of a new free weekly Saturday night event at downtown’s Hard Rock Cafe.
+Lenny Morris and Friends debuted February 4, 2012, with local acoustic guitarist/songwriter Ben Varela and pianist John Intrabartolo.

-The La Mesa–based troubadour and promoter says the Hard Rock restaurant, wearing its rock ’n’ roll pedigree all over the walls, doesn’t host enough concerts.
+The La Mesa–based troubadour and promoter said the Hard Rock restaurant, wearing its rock ’n’ roll pedigree all over the walls, doesn’t host enough concerts.
 “I’m just trying to start a new concept, whereas people will get me serenading them for three hours, for free, as well as a couple of talented guests playing sets, in a family-restaurant setting.
 I’m not trying to compete [with other live music venues], but there aren’t many places downtown with delicious food, great drinks, a wonderful staff, a variety of live music, and no cover charge.”

 In summer 2012, his Hard Rock Cafe local band series was extended through the end of the year, and he landed a new residency at Hacienda Casa Blanca in El Cajon every Tuesday night for Taco Tuesdays.
+By 2014, he'd also held down residencies at Gordon Biersch Brewery, Hooleys’ La Mesa, Hennessey’s La Jolla, Hennessey’s Carlsbad, and "I’ve done dozens of private events, ranging from Weddings and engagement parties, a few private parties for the San Diego Padres Organization and some corporate gatherings."